NixOS/rfcs/rfcs/0166-nix-formatting.md

   some
   flags
 ]
-++ ( # <- The operator is on a new line, but parenthesis/brackets/braces can start on the same line foo
+++ ( # <- Parenthesized expressions get absorbed
+  foo
 )
-++ optionals condition [ # <- As are multiline function applications
+++ optionals condition [ # <- As are some multiline function applications
   more
   items
 ]
 ++
-  runCommand name # <- ... but only for functions whose last argument starts on the same line
+  runCommand name # <- Function application which cannot be absorbed start on a new line with indentation
     ''
       echo hi
     ''